Securing Secure Aggregation: Mitigating Multi-Round Privacy Leakage in Federated Learning: Related Work

 \section{Related Work}

 The underlying principle of the secure aggregation protocol in \cite{bonawitz2017practical} is that each pair of users exchange a pairwise secret key which they can use to mask their local models before sharing them with the server.
-The pairwise masks cancel out when the server aggregates the masked models, allowing the server to learn the aggregate of the local models.
+The pairwise masks cancel out when the server aggregates the masked models, allowing the server to aggregate the local models.
 These masks also ensure that the local models are kept private, i.e., no further information is revealed beyond the aggregate of the local models.
-This protocol incurs a significant communication cost due to exchanging and reconstructing the pairwise keys.
-Recently, several works have developed communication-efficient exchange protocols \cite{so2021turbo,kadhe2020fastsecagg,bell2020secure,tang2021fedgp, choi2020communication}, which are complementary to and can be combined with our work.
-Another line of work focused on designing partial user selection strategies to overcome the communication bottleneck in FL while speeding up the convergence by selecting the users based on their local loss \cite{cho2020client,chen2020optimal,cho2020bandit,ribero2020communication}. \\ Previous works, either on secure aggregation or on partial user selection, however, do not consider the potential privacy leakage as a result of partial user participation and the server observing the aggregated models across multiple training rounds.
-This is the first study to address this challenge, where we identify a novel metric to quantify the long-term privacy of secure aggregation, and develop a privacy-preserving user selection strategy with provable long-term privacy and fairness guarantees.
+This protocol, however, incurs a significant communication cost due to exchanging and reconstructing the pairwise keys.